JesseKruga/Tmdb-movie-dataset-analysis/README.md

 # Tmdb-movie-
-This is a dataset based on movies from 1960-2015.
+This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
 This dataset was analysed to see leading movies,genres and actors/actresses in the various eras